Creating a DNS Primary SubZone in Universal DDI (2575)

 Solutions

-In the default DNS view, click the zone techblue.net to open it.
+In the default DNS view, click zone techblue.net to open it.

-Check that .techblue.net is selected from the suffix drop-down list
+Verify that .techblue.net is selected in the suffix drop-down list.

-Scroll to the Email Address (for SOA RNAME field)
+Scroll to Email Address (for SOA field), turn on the Override toggle, and enter admin@techblue.net.

 Click Save & Close.

-Switch to the virtual machine testing-linux and open a Terminal window.
+Switch to virtual machine testing-linux and open a terminal window.